Rules and Regulations (Pony League)

 There will be a 1 hour 45 minute time limit on all games except the Post-Season Tournament Championship Game.
 The umpires are responsible for monitoring the time limit on all games.

-XI.
-Bat Rules
+K. Bat Rules

 Bats must meet the IESA Regulations as defined in the IESA Exceptions to National Federation Rules.